 As a last move, the opponent will choose to move the g2 pawn to g3 as a simple game development.
 This will mean the end of the game as you can move your knight from d4 to f3 and it will capture the king for you.

-The next game is known as the scholar’s mate.
+The next game is known as the scholar’s mate or the four-move checkmate.
 This move also makes use of just 4 moves to defeat the opponent.

 The first move should be the white king’s pawn moving from e2 to e4.
 Black will do the same and move the king’s pawn from e7 to e5.